Asian elephants in India

 Work at the Elephant Reserve Research Station also enables and encourages volunteers and interns carrying out research, maintain the database, monitor HEC and promote alternative forms of livelihood.
 Working with local stakeholders and government agencies, as well as the villagers, means Samya and his team are hopeful that this participatory approach to conservation will reduce the conflict in the near future.

-Read the latest from the field on this project:
+Read the latest news from the field on this project: